 His dispute resolution practice includes approval hearings, civil litigation, mediation, negotiation and regulatory defence work.
 In addition to representing clients in the typical counsel role, Michael alsoacts in a mediation or intermediary role to resolve disputes.

-For existing operations, Michael provides regulatory advice on a broad range of environmental, health and safety issues, including with respect to inspections; investigations; liability assessments; climate change; contaminated sites; air, renewable energy, sewage and other approvals; and transportation, import and export of dangerous goods, nuclear substances, hazardous products and waste.
+For existing operations, Michael provides regulatory advice on a broad range of environmental, health and safety issues, including with respect to inspections; investigations; liability assessments; climate change; contaminated sites; air, renewable energy, sewage and other approvals; and transportation, import and export of dangerous goods, nuclear substances, hazardous products and wastes.

-As part of Michael’s transactions practice, he assists buyers, sellers, lenders, borrowers, underwriters and investors through all the environmental and Aboriginal law aspects of transactions, from the design and coordination of deal-specific liability assessments; through the negotiation of agreements; and in handling closing and post-closing details.
+As part of Michael’s transactions practice, he assists buyers, sellers, lenders, borrowers, underwriters and investors through all the environmental and Indigenous law aspects of transactions, from the design and coordination of deal-specific liability assessments; through the negotiation of agreements; and in handling closing and post-closing details.

 Michael is involved in a wide range of sectors, including energy; infrastructure, mining; real estate; retail; manufacturing; financial institutions; waste; transportation; agribusiness; automotive; food; water and waste water treatment; chemicals; and plastics.